Fineman22/ValueTypeObsession/README.md

 # ValueTypeObsession
 Code that shows how to get rid of value types instead of classes

-This code should be used as the following:
+This code should be used like this:

     public class Age : RepresentedBy<int, GeneralIdentifier>
     {